 THE BAD, THE WORSE, AND THE UGLY

-Today, the 6.4L is often referred to as a 150,000-mile proposition, a throw away engine, or worse: a ticking timebomb.
-From its leaking radiators and up-pipes to the high-pressure fuel pump’s propensity to self-destruct, to cracked pistons, this engine is plagued by failures both big and small—and most rarely make it to the 200,000-mile mark before facing something catastrophic.
+Today, the 6.4L is often referred to as a 150,000-mile proposition, a throwaway engine, or worse: a ticking timebomb.
+From its leaking radiators and up-pipes to the high-pressure fuel pump’s propensity to self-destruct, to cracked pistons, this engine is plagued by failures both big and small.
+Appropriately, it’s the rarest to make it to the 200,000-mile mark before facing something catastrophic.
 But be careful who you say that to… Despite its frequent and well-documented problems, 6.4L owners who haven’t seen this engine’s ugly side tend to swear by it.
 So what’s the actual verdict?
-In the following pages we’ll explore the 6.4L’s most common failure points and let you decide for yourself.
+In the following pages, we’ll explore the 6.4L’s most common failure points and let you decide for yourself.

 Pull Quote: “Not only are the 6.4L’s replacement components expensive, but the cab has to be pulled for most major repairs, further driving up the cost of labor.”